 Recognizing Trophy Game and Hunters

-The Cy Curtis Award recognizes trophy animals in Oklahoma and the hunters who harvest them.
-Established in 1972 in honor of the former Wildlife Department biologist largely credited for the restoration of the white-tailed deer in Oklahoma, the program now recognizes Oklahoma’s entire slate of available trophy big game including white-tailed deer, mule deer, elk, antelope, and black bears.
+The Cy Curtis Award celebrates Oklahoma's trophy animals and the hunters who harvest them.
+Established in 1972, the award honors Cy Curtis, a former Wildlife Department biologist widely credited with successfully restoring white-tailed deer populations in Oklahoma.
+Today, the program extends its recognition to all of Oklahoma’s trophy big game species, including white-tailed deer, mule deer, elk, pronghorn, and black bears.

 How Scoring Works